 MP for Kenilworth and Southam

-“A long‑serving Conservative MP and former minister who mostly votes with the party but has shown independence on security and asylum‑related bills.”
+“A long-serving Conservative MP with a strong justice and national security background who mostly votes with the party but has notable rebellions on Rwanda policy and economic crime legislation.”

-Sir Jeremy Wright is a long-serving Conservative MP for Kenilworth and Southam, first elected in 2005.
-He currently serves on the Intelligence and Security Committee, the Panel of Chairs, the Speaker's Conference, and the Speaker's Committee on the Electoral Commission, and has previously held senior government posts including Attorney General (2014–2018) and Secretary of State for Digital, Culture, Media and Sport (2018–2019).
+Sir Jeremy Wright is a Conservative MP for Kenilworth and Southam, first elected in 2005.
+He currently serves on several parliamentary committees, including the Intelligence and Security Committee, the Panel of Chairs, and the Speaker’s Conference, and sits on the Speaker’s Committee on the Electoral Commission.
+His career has included senior government roles as Attorney General (2014–2018) and as Secretary of State for Digital, Culture, Media and Sport (2018–2019), with earlier posts in the Ministry of Justice and as a government whip.

-Has nine declared financial interests, including multiple entries for employment earnings and ad hoc payments, miscellaneous interests, and visits outside the UK.
+Declared nine financial interests, including entries related to employment and earnings (ad hoc payments and other earnings), miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026